Does Intermittent Fasting Help With Your Weight? What You Should Know

 - Improves cardiovascular health: Intermittent fasting diets have been shown to improve cholesterol, improve blood pressure and reduce cardiovascular risk.
-One note: These studies associate intermittent fasting with lower levels of LDL and VLDL cholesterol.
-Here’s why managing your inflammation might be more important.
+One note: These studies associate intermittent fasting with lower levels of LDL and VLDL cholesterol, but managing your inflammation might be more important.

 - Supports healthy aging: Studies show that intermittent fasting can help protect your cardiovascular system and how you manage blood sugar to support healthy aging.
 In rodent studies, intermittent fasting has been shown to increase lifespan and protect against disease.
 Worried about the long-term effects of stress?
 Fasting has been shown to promote feelings of tranquility and alertness.

 How to start intermittent fasting

-- 16:8: You eat all of your daily calories within a shortened period (typically 6-8 hours) and fast the rest of the time.
+- 16:8: You eat all of your daily calories within a shortened period (typically a 6-8 hour period) and fast the rest of the time.